coroot/coroot/README.md

 ### Built-in Prometheus cache

-The built-in Prometheus cache allows Coroot to provide you with a blazing fast UI and not overload your Prometheus.
+The built-in Prometheus cache allows Coroot to provide you with a blazing fast UI without overloading your Prometheus.

 ## Installation